jordiaragonzaragoza/JordiAragonZaragoza.Cinema/README.md

-What is the Cinema Project?
+What is the Cinemas Project?
 =====================
-The Cinema Project is a WebApi project written in .NET 7 following DDD and Clean Architecture.
+The Cinemas Project is a WebApi project written in .NET 7 following DDD and Clean Architecture.
-The application represents a Cinema.
-We want to manage the showtimes of the cinema and ticket reservation.
+Ticketing bounded context manage the cinema showtimes and ticket reservation.

 ## How to use: